-Patients requiring emergency dental treatment outside normal working hours were signposted to the NHS 111 out of hour's service.
+Patients requiring emergency dental treatment outside normal working hours were signposted to the emergency BUPA contact number or NHS 111 out of hour's service.

 The practice's website, information leaflet and answerphone provided telephone numbers for patients needing emergency dental treatment during the working day and when the practice was not open.
 Patients confirmed they could make routine and emergency appointments easily and were rarely kept waiting for their appointment.